Adsolution/CPATool/README.md

 1. Place the exported .obj of your level in the same place you would have the MOD exported (World\levels\[levelname]).

 2. Open CPATool, load the .obj, and press Convert.
-A .mod and .spo will be created in the samd directory as the .obj.
+A .mod and .spo will be created in the same directory as the .obj.

 3. Use Max23Dos to convert the new .mod file as you would have before.